 Eagle Point

-Eagle Point is where most guests go first, and it’s the second stop on your self-guided West Rim tour.
-Immediately, when you hop off the bus here, you’ll see a majestic view of the Canyon.
+Eagle Point is where most guests go first, and it’s the second stop on your self-guided tour.
+Immediately, when you hop off the bus here, you’ll see a majestic view of the Grand Canyon.

 Although you can’t see the bottom from this location, it’s pretty much a straight drop-off.
 So please be careful not to get too close to the edge.
 And don’t cross the ropes either, as there are fracture points in the rocks.